 Despite all of the excitement, there are some things parents can do to help their little unicorns and superheroes get quality sleep on Halloween night.
 Your work starts before your kids even put on their costumes.

-“Make sure the kids are well fed and hydrated before going out to trick-or-treat.
+- Hydrate: “Make sure the kids are well fed and hydrated before going out to trick-or-treat.
 This will help limit the amount of sweets they eat,” says Hamilton.

-Rangel recommends serving a pre-trick-or-treat dinner that will help them with sleep.
-This could mean a meal rich in protein and fiber, such as chicken with whole grain rice and a big salad or chili with beans, lean meat and veggies.
+- Nourish: Rangel recommends serving a pre-trick-or-treat dinner that will help them with sleep.
+This could mean a meal rich in protein and fiber, such as chicken with whole grain rice and a big salad or chili with beans, lean meat, and veggies.
+The key is to fill them up with enough of nutritious foods that they don’t feel quite as enticed by gobs of candy.
+“That extra protein and fiber will stay in them a little longer, so they’re not coming home starving after trick-or-treating.
+Candy will just be an add-on to that,” she explains.

-You should also take a similar approach once you get home to decrease the chances of kids filling up entirely on candy.
+- Sustain: You should also take a similar approach once you get home to decrease the chances of kids filling up entirely on candy.
 “A small snack like a string cheese or handful of nuts after their big night out will help fill them and slow the absorption of sugar,” Hamilton notes.

-When it’s time to start winding down, put the candy out of sight, avoid screens, and get the kids back into their regular bedtime routine.
+- Stick to the routine: When it’s time to start winding down, put the candy out of sight, avoid screens, and get the kids back into their regular bedtime routine.
 That might include a warm bubble bath, cozy pajamas, a bedtime story, and switching off bright lights in favor of nightlights.
 It also helps to dim your house lights to deter trick-or-treaters so the kids aren’t amped by continued action at their front door.

 “Halloween and trick-or-treating are one of the fun, cool things we do to celebrate kids,” says Prichard.
 “It will be associated with phase delay in sleep, and that’s fine.
-It’s Halloween—that’s what you do.”
+It’s Halloween — that’s what you do.”